Poju010/KULTRA-MEGA-STORES-INVESTORY/README.md

 ORDER BY
     [Total Sales] DESC;
 ```
 - **EXPLANATION:** The query above identifies the product category that generated the most sales.
-The product category, `Technology` has the highest sales of ₦5,984,248.18
+The product category, `Technology` had the highest sales of ₦5,984,248.18
 ```
 ---(Q2) What are Top 3 and Bottom 3 regions in terms of sales?
 ---TOP 3